amazzoli/GeomDraw/docs/code_docs.markdown

 // Creating the Drawer object
 Drawer drawer = new Drawer(spriteRenderer);

-// Creating a new white empty sprite in the SpriteRenderer.
-Size 4x4 and 100 pixels per unit drawer.NewEmptySprite(4, 4, 100, Color.white);
+// Creating a new black empty sprite in the SpriteRenderer.
+Size 4x4 and 100 pixels per unit drawer.NewEmptySprite(4, 4, 100, Color.black);

-// Creating a black pentagon
+// Creating a white pentagon
 Vector2 center = new Vector2(2, 2);
 Vector2 scale = new Vector2(2, 2);
-PoligonRegular pentagon = new PoligonRegular(5, center, scale, color);
+PoligonRegular pentagon = new PoligonRegular(5, center, scale, Color.white);

 // Using the Drawer object to draw drawer.Draw(pentagon);